What Are Multimodal Prompts?

 Input: [Audio clip of a sneering voice] Output: [Sarcastic] "Oh, great job." |

-Prosodic Alignment: The model maps the acoustic features (tone/pitch) directly to the label, which is far more accurate than trying to describe sound waves in text. |
+Prosodic Alignment: The model directly maps acoustic features like tone, pitch, and cadence to a sentiment label.
+This is far more accurate than attempting to describe the properties of sound waves within the prompt's linguistic context. |

-Click the Prompt Rocket button.
+Click the Prompt Rocket button to optimize.

-Receive your Better Prompt in seconds.
+Receive a superior, structured Better Prompt in seconds.

-Choose your favorite favourite AI model and click to share.
+Choose your favorite AI model and click to share.